Renaud11232/OctoPrint-Marlin-Flasher/README.md

 This plugins makes the upgrade of your Marlin firmware possible directly within OctoPrint.
 Simply connect to your printer, upload your firmware code, select your motherboard type, and click flash. **DONE**.

-It also supports Platform.io so even 32 bits boards can be flashed!.
+It also supports PlatformIO so even 32 bits boards can be flashed!.

 ## Screenshots